ComfyUI Extension: ComfyUI-Distributed

 Distributed Seed

-Ensures unique seeds across distributed workers for varied generation
+Ensures unique seeds across distributed workers for varied generations

 Ultimate SD Upscale Distributed

-Distributed version of Ultimate SD Upscale that processes tiles across multiple GPUs
+Distributed version of Ultimate SD Upscale that processes tiles across multiple GPUs, making upscaling much faster

 Usage: